Looking for Change CIC

 Designing a project

-Providing cameras & a Safe Space
+Providing cameras and a Safe Space

 Exploring individually